 Another massive daily challenge that I have is the wind; all the time, even in the summer.
 I’ve even had to hold onto a post to stop being blown onto the road.
 But you get used to it and realise that the only reason you brush your hair in the morning is for your own self-worth.

 Local Lingo – Tell us one word you should learn to live like a local?

 Where do I start?
-Kiwi’s have some amount of slang – ‘sweet as’, ‘bro’, ‘easy as”, choice”.
-If you ask them a questions, there response is often “yea, nah”, so take this as whatever you think the answer should be, but from what I have gathered it means, no but in a nice way.
+Kiwi’s have some amount of slang. ‘sweet as’, ‘bro’, ‘easy as”, choice”.
+If you ask them a questions, there response is often “yea, nah”.
+You can take this as whatever you think the answer should be.
+But from what I have gathered it means, no but in a nice way.

 Recommend a local dish to tantalise the taste buds.

-Kapiti ice cream is my FAVOURITE!
-Whittakers chocolate milk was a sell out for a while, none of the shops could keep it stocked and some people even made fakes, so if you find it, you need to try it.
+Kapiti ice cream is my favourite!
+Whittakers chocolate milk was a sell out for a while, none of the shops could keep it stocked.
+Some people even made fakes, so if you find it, you need to try it.

-Dishes: If you come to Wellington, you will see that there are many staple dishes.
-We get pop up restaurants often and have a range of little cafes (sweets mothers kitchen is a must –on Courtney Place) to choose from.
+If you come to Wellington, you will see that there are many staple dishes.
+We get pop up restaurants often and have a range of little cafes to choose from.
+Sweets mothers kitchen is a must.
+You can find it on Courtney Place.
 There are restaurants for every day of the year and if you like food, Wellywood will be heaven for you.